peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note37>(37)</sup> If an application expects end users to type in a unique identifier, it could find that very long unique identifiers are unsuitable for it (e.g. 128-bit numbers take up 32 base-16 characters).
 There are ways to deal with these and other long identifiers, including (1) separating memorable chunks of the identifier with a hyphen, space, or another character (e.g., "ABCDEF" becomes "ABC-DEF"); (2) generating the identifier from a sequence of memorable words (as in Electrum or in Bitcoin's BIP39); or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
 The application ought to consider trying (1) or (2) before deciding to use shorter identifiers than what this document recommends.</small>

+<small><sup id=Note38>(38)</sup> The _insecure direct object references_ problem can occur if an application enables access to a sensitive resource via an easy-to-guess identifier, but without any access control checks.</small>

-<small><sup id=Note38>(38)</sup> For suggested "full-period" [**LCGs**](https://en.wikipedia.org/wiki/Linear_congruential_generator), see tables 3, 5, 7, and 8 of Steele and Vigna, "[**Computationally easy, spectrally good multipliers for congruential pseudorandom number generators**](https://arxiv.org/abs/2001.05304)", arXiv:2001.05304 [cs.DS].</small>
+<small><sup id=Note39>(39)</sup> For suggested "full-period" [**LCGs**](https://en.wikipedia.org/wiki/Linear_congruential_generator), see tables 3, 5, 7, and 8 of Steele and Vigna, "[**Computationally easy, spectrally good multipliers for congruential pseudorandom number generators**](https://arxiv.org/abs/2001.05304)", arXiv:2001.05304 [cs.DS].</small>

-<small><sup id=Note39>(39)</sup> Verifiable delay functions are different from proofs of work, in which there can be multiple correct answers.
+<small><sup id=Note40>(40)</sup> Verifiable delay functions are different from proofs of work, in which there can be multiple correct answers.
 These functions were first formally defined in Boneh, D., Bonneau, J., et al., "Verifiable Delay Functions", 2018, but such functions appeared earlier in Lenstra, A.K., Wesolowski, B., "A random zoo: sloth, unicorn, and trx", 2015.</small>

-<small><sup id=Note40>(40)</sup> It is outside the scope of this page to explain how to build a protocol using verifiable delay functions, commitment schemes, or mental card game schemes, especially because such protocols are not yet standardized for general use and few implementations of them are used in production.</small>
+<small><sup id=Note41>(41)</sup> It is outside the scope of this page to explain how to build a protocol using verifiable delay functions, commitment schemes, or mental card game schemes, especially because such protocols are not yet standardized for general use and few implementations of them are used in production.</small>

-<small><sup id=Note41>(41)</sup> Implementing a cryptographic RNG involves many security considerations, including these:
+<small><sup id=Note42>(42)</sup> Implementing a cryptographic RNG involves many security considerations, including these:

 1. If an application runs code from untrusted sources in the same operating system process in which a cryptographic RNG's state is stored, it's possible for malicious code to read out that state via side-channel attacks.
 A cryptographic RNG should not be implemented in such a process.
 See (A) and see also (B).
 2. A cryptographic RNG's state could be reused due to process forking or virtual machine snapshot resets.
 See (C) and (D), for example.